-Moonves needs five years free reign if CBS merged with Viacom: Gabelli
+Moonves needs five years free rein if CBS merged with Viacom -Gabelli

-CBS Corp (CBS.N) Chief Executive Leslie Moonves should get five years without interference from Sumner Redstone's family if the media company is merged with Viacom Inc (VIAB.O), investor Mario Gabelli told CNBC on Tuesday.
+(Reuters) - CBS Corp Chief Executive Leslie Moonves should get five years without interference from Sumner Redstone's family if the media company is merged with Viacom Inc, investor Mario Gabelli told CNBC on Tuesday.

 The Redstone family's National Amusements Inc holds 80 percent of the voting shares in CBS and Viacom, and has urged the two companies to consider a merger.